Lenawee County, Michigan: Government and politics

 board of commissioners controls the budget and has limited authority to make laws or ordinances.
 In Michigan, most local government functions—police and fire, building and zoning, tax assessment, street maintenance, etc.—are the responsibility of individual cities and townships.

 Adrian College and Siena Heights University are located within the county.

 Voters in Lenawee County have supported candidates from both political parties in statewide elections, making it a swing county.
 Tecumseh and Adrian have tended to lean Democrat, while Dover, Madison, and Riga townships have tended to lean Republican.
-The rural areas of the county are bastions of populism and libertarianism, and the Tea Party Movement gained considerable support there.
-During the 2010 midterm elections, the county favored Republican Gubernatorial candidate Rick Snyder, Congressional candidate Tim Walberg, State Senate candidate Bruce Caswell, and State Representative candidates Nancy Jenkins and Mike Shirkey.

-Lenawee County is located in Michigan's 7th congressional district, which is represented by Tim Walberg, a resident of the county.
+Lenawee County is located in Michigan's 5th congressional district, which is represented by Tim Walberg, a resident of the county.
 Walberg previously served as Lenawee's state representative.
-Backed by the Tea Party, Walberg won the district, which includes all of Lenawee, Jackson, Hillsdale, Branch, and Eaton counties, as well as parts of Calhoun and Washtenaw counties.
+The district includes all of Lenawee, Jackson, Hillsdale, Branch, and Eaton counties, as well as parts of Calhoun and Washtenaw counties.
 He defeated incumbent Democrat Mark Schauer.
 Schauer had defeated Walberg in the 2008 congressional election, after Walberg's first stint in Congress.